-DISCUSSION: Eating the third meal on this Shabbos is difficult to do, since the third meal is supposed to be eaten after midday.
+DISCUSSION: Scheduling the third meal on this Shabbos is difficult, since the third meal is supposed to be eaten after midday.
 At that time, we may no longer eat chametz, matzah or egg matzah.
 Thus, there is no perfect system for the third meal on this Shabbos.(22) Instead, the poskim offer two alternatives, neither of which is ideal:

-1.Divide the morning meal into two parts - i.e., wash, recite ha-motzi, eat a meal(23), recite Birkas ha-Mazon, take a break (15-30 minutes)(24), wash again, recite ha-motzi, eat a meal and recite Birkas ha-Mazon.
-The chametz or egg matzah(25) which is used for lechem mishneh at the second meal, the seudah shelishis, must be consumed before 10:55 a.m.
-(All times are for Cleveland Heights, Ohio.
-Consult your local Rav for the appropriate time in your city).

-2.Eat a meal consisting of "other foods," such as cooked matzah-meal(26) balls (knaidelech(27)), meat, fish(28), fruit(29) or a kosher-for-passover cholent(30) any time after 2:00 p.m. until 4:45 p.m.
-(All times are for Cleveland Heights, Ohio.
-Consult your local Rav for the appropriate time in your city).
-After that time, one is required to minimize his intake of food so as not to ruin his appetite for the seder.

-Since both of these options are halachically problematic, many people have the custom of following both procedures, i.e., they split the morning meal, and then eat a meal of "other foods" after 2:00 p.m.
-(All times are for Cleveland Heights, Ohio.
-Consult your local Rav for the appropriate time in your city).
+- 1. Divide the morning meal into two parts i.e., wash, recite ha- motzi, eat a meal,(23) recite Birkas ha-Mazon, take a break (15-30 minutes),(24) wash again, recite ha-motzi, eat a meal and recite Birkas ha-Mazon.
+The chametz or egg matzah(25) which is used for lechem mishneh at the second meal, the seudah shelishis, must be consumed before 10:15 a.m. - 2.
+Eat a meal consisting of "other foods," such as cooked matzah- meal(26) balls (knaidelech27), meat, fish(28), fruit(29) or a kosher-for-Passover cholent(30) any time after one-half-hour after chatzos (approx. 1:30 p.m.) until the begining of the tenth hour of the day (approx. 4:30 p.m).
+After that time, one is required to minimize his intake of food so as not to ruin his appetite for the seder. - Since both of these options are halachically problematic, some people have the custom of following both procedures, i.e., they split the morning meal, and then eat a meal of "other foods" after 1:30 p.m.